 The Group relies on trademarks, patents, registered designs, copyrights and trade secrets.
 The Group attempts to protect its intellectual property rights, in the UK, the EU, the US and elsewhere, through a combination of trademarks, patents, registered designs, copyrights and trade secret laws, as well as confidentiality agreements.
 However, the Group may fail to obtain or maintain adequate protection of such intellectual property rights.
+Further, if the Group does in fact fail to obtain or maintain adequate protection of its intellectual property rights, competitors may produce products that are substantially or wholly similar to products produced by the Group.
+In such an occurrence, consumers may lose confidence in the affected brand or brands, resulting in a loss of sales volume, which may take a long time to recover or may not recover fully or at all.
+During this time, the Group's competitors may substantially increase their market share, which would subsequently be difficult and costly to regain.

 In the development of new products, notably NGP, the Group may wish to use technology already subject to patent, registered design or other intellectual property rights held by others.
-However, the Group may fail to obtain rights to access the intellectual property of other parties.
+However, the Group may fail to obtain rights to access such intellectual property.
+The failure to obtain such rights could significantly limit the Group's ability to develop and market its NGP brands, which could significantly limit its NGP strategy or potentially result in litigation.

-Any of the factors listed above may have an adverse effect on the reputation, revenue, profits, business, financial condition or results of the Group, the Guarantor and/or ITL.
+Any of the factors listed above may have an adverse effect on the reputation, revenue, costs, profits, business, financial condition, results or prospects of the Group, the Guarantor and/or ITL.